 To her surprise, the Death Eater dispelled her jinx within a second.
-She did not know, of course, that the wizard was just as surprised as she, only for a different reason: he had not expected one of the decade's most esteemed Aurors to use Dark magic.
+She did not know that the wizard was as surprised as she, only for a different reason: he had not expected one of the most esteemed Aurors to use Dark magic.

 She heard another rustle to her left yet could not see anything.
 Her attacker seemed to have disappeared, but Hermione knew better.
 Death Eaters did not abandon their endeavours so easily.
 She stood still, listening.
 Then –

-Her wand went flying out of her hand as she felt someone grab her from behind.
-The light spell had been discontinued the moment her wand was no longer in her grasp and Hermione found herself in complete darkness, prevented from moving by a wizard she couldn't see.
-She shrieked and squirmed, trying to throw the aggressor off.
+Her wand went flying out of her hand as she was grabbed from behind.
+The light spell discontinued the moment her wand was no longer in her grasp and Hermione found herself in complete darkness, prevented from moving by a wizard she couldn't see.
+She shrieked and squirmed, trying to throw off the assailant.

-Her angry scream was cut off and she realised the man must have cast a nonverbal Silencing Charm.
+Her angry scream was cut off and she realised her attacker must have cast a nonverbal Silencing Charm.
 She tried to kick him, but it was hard to take aim because he was still behind her.
 Her attempts to get away were futile; the person who was holding her was incredibly strong and apparently had no intention of letting her out of his hold.

-Damn.
+Damn!
 She should have been more careful.
 Now she was trapped.
-The last time she had been in a similar situation was back when she had been a seventh-year at Hogwarts, and it had been a very similar situation, at least in the start … Hermione stopped that trail of thought.
+The last time she had been in a similar situation had been in her seventh year at Hogwarts, and it had been a very similar situation, at least at first...
+Hermione stopped that trail of thought.
 No, she did not want to think of that right now.
 She had to figure out a way to get out of this situation alive and, hopefully, unscathed.

 She couldn't see her attacker, but she knew it must have been a Death Eater.
-Who else would creep up on an Auror in a dark, deserted intersection near an alleyway dedicated to the Dark Arts?
+Who else would creep up on an Auror in a dark, deserted intersection near a street dedicated to the Dark Arts?

 "Do not squander your energy on hopeless resistance, Miss Granger.
 You will not wriggle out of this predicament, not this time."

 In the shadows of nightfall, Hermione's face went ghostly pale.
 Yes, exactly the same situation.
-Only this time, her friends weren't around to save her.
+Only this time, no Order member would arrive to save her.
 She would recognise this man's voice anywhere, despite having last heard it some long five years ago.
-That smooth, slow speech that oozed arrogance … it allowed Hermione to identify this wizard as the one the Aurors – in whispers – referred to as You-Know-Who's 'right-hand man'.
-Most people avoided pronouncing the names of Voldemort's high-ranking followers and some of them – Bellatrix Lestrange, Antonin Dolohov and last but not least, he – were feared nearly as much as Voldemort himself.
+The smooth, slow speech that oozed arrogance allowed Hermione to identify this wizard as the one the Aurors – in whispers – referred to as You-Know-Who's 'right-hand man'.
+Most people now avoided pronouncing the names of Voldemort's high-ranking followers and some of them – Bellatrix Lestrange, Antonin Dolohov and last but not least, he – were feared nearly as much as Voldemort himself.

 Gryffindors were known to be brave and fearless.
 Even more so were Aurors.
 Hermione could honestly say there was nothing and no one that frightened Harry these days.
 But she couldn't say the same about herself.

 There were two wizards Hermione had ever feared.
 Lord Voldemort was one.
-But then, who did not fear Voldemort?
+But then, who other than Harry Potter did not fear Voldemort?
 Even his followers did.
-She just had to see their reaction when Harry boldly pronounced his name in their presence.
+One only had to witness their reaction when Harry boldly pronounced his name in their presence.
 He Who Must Not Be Named was one wizard of whom the Muggle-born Auror had always been afraid.

 And Lucius Malfoy was the other.
-Since that day in Flourish and Blott's when she had been twelve, she felt a deep sense of dread whenever she thought of the intimidating man whose son she hated.
+Since that day in Flourish and Blott's when she had been twelve, she had felt a deep dread whenever she thought of the intimidating wizard whose son she hated.

-Either he was going to kill her or he was going to kidnap her and bring her to his Master, which was even worse an option, given that she would probably have to suffer torture before being killed.
-Or maybe not …
+Either he was going to kill her or he was going to kidnap her and bring her to Voldemort, which was even worse an option, given that she would probably have to suffer torture before being killed.
+Or maybe...

-Don't be silly, Hermione! she admonished herself..
+Don't be silly, Hermione! she admonished herself.
 Aurors and Death Eaters were enemies to the core.
-If he had not killed her before, he certainly would now that she had become a Dark-wizard-catcher.
+Though he had chosen not to kill her in the past, he certainly would now that she had become a Dark-wizard-catcher.
 No, she was going to die, she knew it...

 She could hope for no assistance.
-Her friends weren't here and she hadn't told anyone where she was going … she had even left the enchanted pocket mirror that she could use to contact the Order at home.
-No, she knew that the outcome of this situation would be decided by the enemy.
+Her friends weren't here and she hadn't told anyone where she was going.
+She had even left the enchanted pocket mirror that she could use to contact the Order at home.
+No, the outcome of this situation would be decided by the enemy.

 Hermione would have blushed if she had not been so scared.
-But as it was, she just stood there, her back straight, her arms tense, an expression of utter fright on her face.
+But as it was, she just stood there, her back straight, her arms tense, an expression of fear on her face.
 She did not make a sound.
 She waited.

 She would have attempted it if he hadn't been holding her wrists securely in his hand.
-Not for the first time, Hermione wished she wasn't a woman, defenceless without her magical power … she cringed when he intoned, "Lumos!" behind her and the wand lit up inches away from her face.
-She looked at the piece of wood despairingly, then turned her head as far back as she could to give him an upset, scared look.
+Not for the first time, Hermione wished she wasn't a woman, defenceless without her magical power.

 She found herself looking into a pair of gleaming grey eyes that stared fiercely into hers.
 In the beam of her wand, she saw the anticipation in these eyes and the cruel triumph twisting the wizard's pale face.
 Hermione shivered.